 The frequency threshold should be placed midway between the value of nominal frequency and the reduced frequency of the capacitive sensing oscillator.
-Refer to Application Note AN1103, "Software Handling for Capacitive Sensing" (DS01103) for more detailed information on the software required for capacitive sensing module.
+Refer to Application Note AN1103, "Software Handling for Capacitive Sensing" (DS01103) for more detailed information on the software required for CPS module.

-Note: For more information on general capacitive sensing refer to Application Notes: • ANI1101 "Introduction to Connectivo
+For more information on general capacitive sensing refer to Application Notes: